Jan 16, 2022

 Perlin: A Square Noise

 Perlin noise, so defined in the previous section, is an algorithm for generating smooth randomness.
-Tools like this have countless applications in procedural generation, most notably in terrain generation and texture synthesis.
-Noise creates randomized wave patterns over multiple dimensions, which we can pass through various mathematical formulas to achieve particular results.
-Perlin has seen wide popularity in the noise space for quite a long time, to the point that it’s become a frequent focal point in tutorials and libraries.
+Tools like this have a myriad of applications in procedural generation, most notably in terrain generation and texture synthesis.
+Noise creates randomized wave patterns over multiple dimensions, which can be passed through various mathematical formulas to achieve particular results.
+Perlin has seen wide popularity in the noise space for quite a long time, to the point that it’s become a frequent focal point of tutorials and libraries.
 This noise, however, stumbles in a significant way that needs to be addressed.

 Why Avoid Squareness?